Are you in search of some feedback team building activities?

 #8.
 Two Truths and a Wish

-This is a strategic activity aimed at highlighting team strengths and identifying areas for improvement with a focus on constructive feedback.
+This is a strategic activity aimed at highlighting team strengths.
+It also helps identify areas for improvement, focusing on constructive feedback.

 Materials: Paper and pen